-Instantly recognisable as one of the UK’s best known psychologists Kerry Daynes appears regularly on TV and is a regular contributor to the press.
+Kerry Daynes is Instantly recognisable as one of the UK’s best known psychologists.
+She is also the author of the best selling memoir The Dark Side of the Mind.
+She appears regularly on TV and is a regular contributor to the press.
 An impressive speaker, Kerry shares her experiences of working in both forensic psychology and mental health through a series of speeches which include Is There A Psycho in Your Life?
 Supreme Self-Esteem: How to Be ‘Flawsome’ and Serial Killers, Stalkers & the Single Girl

 To book Kerry Daynes for your next event, contact us today.